pepers/vim-adventures/README.md

    - start and red boxed 'x'
    - `"x  gg  $  "ap` (the `"ap` pastes from the "a register, if that is where you saved 't' to)
    - a key has appeared, `3j  2Fl` to get it
-   - go down, right, and down to the 'tweedle beetle puzzle'
+   - go down, right, and down to the 'tweetle beetle puzzle'
-- tweedle beetle puzzle (98 key presses)
+- tweetle beetle puzzle (98 key presses)
    - start on 3rd 'e' of 'beetles' → `3j 2b "adw "bdw  b  "Bdt (space) j "Adw "Adw k "aP j "bP`
    - a small brown key appears, grab it
    - go back to the house at the beginning and use the small brown key on the chest
    - the chest gives you the 'y' yank operator
-   - go back to the 'tweedle beetle puzzle' and head down to the 'one ring puzzle'
+   - go back to the 'tweetle beetle puzzle' and head down to the 'one ring puzzle'
 - one ring puzzle
    - go to start of 'One ring to ' → `3yw` to yank the text
    - paste where the two purple bubbles tell you to, using 'p' or 'P'